interstitialRedirectModalTitle

 Chaihuin School Visit Children from the Chaihuin School visit the Valdivian Coastal Reserve. © Carolina Pino/TNC

-Local teacher Ricardo Guaitiao, who is in charge of the local El Huape School, has witnessed the positive impact of environmental education and local engagement in the reserve since he arrived 10 years ago.
+Local teacher Ricardo Guaitiao has witnessed the positive impact of environmental education and local engagement in the reserve since he arrived 10 years ago.
 “Before, you could see in children a bad culture of killing everything that moved.
 For example, on field trips, if they saw a lizard their first instinct was to eliminate it.
 Children today know the importance of life, and that it’s not harmless to eliminate bees or spiders.”
-He sees first-hand how the group activities organized for his students instill a sense of ownership and responsibility for the nature around them, and how it transcends to their parents and families.
-In some cases, it inspires young people to take on apprenticeships to become guides or work on forest restoration in the reserve.
+Ricardo sees first-hand how the group activities organized for his students instill a sense of ownership and responsibility for the nature around them, inspiring some of them to take on apprenticeships to become guides or work in forest restoration for the reserve.

 “Before we had to live as spectators, watching all the damage the company did when they applied chemicals to the forest and caused damage in an area where we have sea urchin and piure.
 It took a long time for the populations to recover.”